 I couldn’t judge whether he was old or middle-aged.
 His wizened face had braved many seasons.
 It was as if he had seen all that there was to see and accumulated the wisdom of the world inside his being.
-Whatever he had been through had left his forehead creased and a criss-cross of lines on his face, which was more of a give-away of his journey than his palm.
-His skin formed three pairs of parentheses at the corners of his mouth, which made three folds when he pursed his lips.
+Whatever he had been through had left deep creases on his forehead, and a criss-cross of lines on his face, which was more of a give-away of his journey than his palm.
+At the corners of his mouth, his skin formed three pairs of parentheses, which swelled into three folds, when he pursed his lips.
 I smiled at him and he nodded back, not saying a word.
-I concluded that he was around sixty years of age but as he extended his hands to lift our luggage, I saw that he was sinewy and tough, like men way younger than he looked, whose bodies are tautened by hard labour and the youth they have on their side.
+I concluded that he was around sixty years of age but as he extended his hands to lift our luggage, I saw that he was sinewy and tough, like men way younger than he looked, whose bodies are tautened by hard labour and innate ruggedness.
 His russet, reddish brown skin was stretched tight over his flesh.
 It glistened with his sweat.
 It was as if he was two people at the same time, what with age sitting on his face and youth surging through his blood.
 Not a muscle twitched on his face, but I could almost hear the turbulence raging inside him, waiting to streak his body.

 He wore a weathered light blue cotton shirt, which had two bulging chest pockets, receptacles for tiny menu cards and other odd stuff, which I couldn’t see.
 He had folded his sleeves right up to his elbows, leaving his forearms bare and free to work without any obstruction.
 Below it, he wore a pair of once-white pyjamas, which rested ten inches above his ankles.
 He swung two of our hand bags over his shoulders and lifted two suitcases, one with each hand, with the deftness of a weightlifter.
 As he straightened up, the salt-pepper curls on his balding head bounced wildly.
 We followed him, Krishna of Konkan, half running to catch up with the man who hardly reached our shoulders, but whose strides covered incredible distance, in spite of the weight he carried.